Upgrade to remove ads

-state of arousal involving facial and bodily changes, brain activation, cognitive appraisals, subjective feelings, and tendencies toward action
+A state of arousal involving facial and bodily changes, brain activation, cognitive appraisals, subjective feelings, and tendencies toward action.

-brain cells that fire when a person or animal observes others carrying out an action; involved in empathy, imitation, and reading emotions
+Brain cells that fire when a person or animal observes another carrying out an action; these neurons appear to be involved in empathy, language comprehension, imitation, and reading emotions.

 epinephrine and norepinephrine